ATTENTION ARIZONA SPACE GRANT STUDENTS:

 - We encourage applications from students in groups underrepresented in science.

 Biosphere 2 is located in the wonderfully diverse Sonoran Desert, and the accommodations are beautiful.
 The researcher casita you will be staying in is a rustic, Santa Fe-style house.
 Each casita has from three to five bedrooms with a shared living area.
 The rooms are spacious and feature wireless Internet access and central air conditioning.
 Please remember to bring toiletries and any appliances you need or use on a daily basis.
 Bedding, a set of towels, shampoo, soap, and lotion are all provided.
 At night, the casita village is well lit, but the surrounding property can be quite dark.
 There is a flashlight in each bedroom, but bringing your own flashlight/headlamp is encouraged.
 Come prepared with close-toed shoes, water bottle, and sun protection.
 Bathrooms are generally shared (suite-style) among two bedrooms.
 An individual bed will be provided to each participant, however, you will share a casita with one or more students of the same gender from AZSG or KU.
-Remember, it can get hot during Arizona summers so bring sun-protective layers.
+Remember, it can get hot in Southern Arizona, even in February, so bring sun-protective layers.
 Monsoons can hit suddenly this time of year, so make sure to bring an umbrella or raincoat.
 Pack clothing for research in and out of the Biosphere 2 facility, leisure clothes, and sleeping clothes.
 Pack one nice shirt for the last day of SCB2 when you will present your research.